Confidential Information Memorandum Template

-Every merger and acquisition sale process needs to lead with a written Confidential Information Memorandum (CIM).
+Every sell-side merger and acquisition (M&A) sale process needs to lead with a written Confidential Information Memorandum (CIM).
 Want to attract investors for a partial sale?
 Want to negotiate an outright sale with strategic or financial buyers?
+If you want to sell your business you must run a professional sell-side M&A process.
 An effectively written CIM is vital for a successful sale.
 Why?

-Because using a relevant and effective CIM, or “book” is the only way to tell prospective buyers how to view your company and its amazing opportunities for growth.
+Investment banking professionals know that to communicate your value proposition effectively is the only way to influence business valuation.
+If you don’t demonstrate unique defensible value no one will pay up.
+Private equity buyers in particular look for excellent business planning and internal communications tools to ensure value is perpetuated into the future.
+Using a relevant and effective CIM, or “book” is the only way to tell prospective buyers how to view your company and its amazing opportunities for growth.
 How do you write an effective CIM?
-Moreover think: who should write your CIM?
+Moreover, think: who should write your CIM?

 How to write an effective Confidential Information Memorandum

-When on the buy-side I expect an effective CIM.
-In other words, you should demand one as a seller.
+When on the buy-side I expect to receive an effective CIM.
+In other words, you should start with a well-written confidential info template as a seller.
 Here’s a quick read on the purpose of a Confidential Information Memorandum.

 - Executive summary — a snapshot of your business